TrinityCore/tc-wiki/how-to/SOAP.md

 ## HTTP clients for prototyping

-There are a few clients out there to rapidly set up access:
+There are a few clients out there to rapidly set up a connection and test out commands:

 - Postman - https://www.postman.com/ (web, desktop agent/client)
 - Insomnia - https://insomnia.rest/